remcostoeten/empty/README.md

 - **Local**: Invokes a provided Server Action (Drizzle-powered) inside the host project.
 - **Hybrid**: Executes both local and remote flows, enabling local ownership with centralized aggregation.

+The client batcher retries failed deliveries with configurable backoff and flushes on `visibilitychange`/`pagehide` to reduce drop rates when tabs close.【F:packages/analytics-core/src/transport.ts†L1-L92】【F:packages/analytics-core/src/Analytics.tsx†L38-L82】

 ## Ingestion service

 The example service in `apps/analytics-service` uses SQLite via Drizzle.
-It validates payloads, scopes data per `projectId`, and can be deployed as a standalone collector behind any platform that forwards standard geo headers.
+It validates payloads, scopes data per `projectId`, enriches geo from platform headers, and will synthesize a fingerprint server-side when the client did not provide one (using `ANALYTICS_FINGERPRINT_SECRET`).
+It can be deployed as a standalone collector behind any platform that forwards standard geo headers.【F:apps/analytics-service/src/server.ts†L1-L53】

 Run locally after installing dependencies: